zj52024/Goose-Goose-Goose/README.md

 (Tested on windows 10, not tested in other Windows versions.)

 (I think it may be inefficient because I am not good at programming.
-If you think there's something to improve, please give us your active opinion.)
+If you think there's something to improve, please give me your active opinion.)

 #### It doesn't matter if it's not fun, and it's made for those who want to win.